naveensilver/Docker/README.md

 - If every service has its own individual servers then it is called Microservices.

 - Every Micro service architecture has its own database for each service.

+`Scenario`, if you have bug in one service.

+U need to fix the issue,

+if you use Monolythic, we have to stop the entire server and fix the bug.

+if you use Micro-service, we have to stop only one service and users can access other services and fix that issue.

+In Monolythic, Maintaining one server is esay

+In Micro-services, Maintaining multiple services is difficult.

+For that, we use `Docker`

 # Introduction to Docker